camarman/GTRPy/README.md

 ## User Guide

-Please take a look at the `docs/user_guide.md` file for a summary of the GRTC-GUI.
+Please take a look at the `docs/user_guide.md` for a summary of the GRTC-GUI.
 To see a more detailed usage, you can look at the `demos` directory.

 ## Upcoming Features